 Just as with the insurance-based circumstance above, your bankruptcy filing would stop that lawsuit from proceeding.
 But then the creditor could ask for relief from stay to allow the lawsuit to go ahead.

-The bankruptcy court might allow the state court to finish deciding whether the debt was incurred through fraud.
+The bankruptcy court might allow the state court to finish deciding whether the debtor incurred the debt through fraud.
 Or the bankruptcy court might want to decide that issue itself.
 Likely it would focus is which court would be more efficient than deciding this issue.
 And that would likely turn mostly on whether the state court was actually deciding the fraud issue (and not just whether you were merely liable in the debt) and on how close the state court was to a resolution.
-In order to receive a better understanding of these matters, you should contact you local Flathead County bankruptcy lawyer.
+In order to receive a better understanding of these matters, you should contact your local Kalispellbankruptcy lawyer.